 The Forum's cash balances with financial institutions, at times, may exceed the Federal Deposit Insurance Corporation (FDIC) insured limits.
-At June 30, 2019, \$72,202 of the Forum's cash balances are uninsured.
+At June 30, 2020 and 2019, \$95,767 and 72,202, respectively, of the Forum's cash balances are uninsured.
 The Forum has not experienced any losses and believes it has limited exposure to significant credit risk.
 Management regularly monitors the financial institutions, along with its cash balances, in an effort to keep potential risk to a minimum.